Maybe we can thank Billie Eilish or Lady Gaga’s 2019 Oscars look for blue hair trending upwards. But any way you slice it, you can count us in.

 Blunt, Soft Ends

-Nothing says casual-cool like tousled, edgy-hued hair.
-If you have naturally wavy brunette locks, a low-maintenance dip-dyed look could be perfect for you.
-Keep in mind, though, that some curly-haired types might suffer from dryness and dye can exacerbate that.
+Nothing says casual-cool like braided, edgy-hued hair.
+If you have natural hair in a protective style, a low-maintenance dip-dyed look could be perfect for you.
+Keep in mind, though, that some curly-haired types might suffer from dryness, and dye can exacerbate that.
 So keep things well-moisturized.
 "Dry hair is hereditary, especially for curly and coily hair," stylist Mark Townsend says, suggesting a leave-in conditioner once per week to fight the dryness.

 We love a good hyper-pigmented moment—the saturated blue works perfectly with the natural, subtle streaks near the roots.
 Of course, you can’t go wrong with a blunt long bob and tousled waves.
 For this look, ask your stylist to concentrate the pigment near the bottom of the hair, for a hyper-saturated ombré look.

 Worried about styling aqua-hued hair for swankier events?
-Don't be: Pile bright blue braids in a high bun with loose strands hanging down.
+Don't be.
+Pile bright blue braids in a high bun with loose strands hanging down.
 So chic.
-(Plus, the bun really shows off the variegated stripes and shades of blue.)
+(Plus, the bun shows off the variegated stripes and shades of blue).

 Ice, Ice Baby

-How cool is this perfectly icy look with silvery ends and denim roots?
+How cool is this perfectly icy look with denim ends and silvery roots?
 Dyed ombré hair can be ultra-soft and glam, rather than severe—especially when paired with tousled beach waves.
 This look goes from dark blue to a gray shade near the ends.
 The locs add texture and dimension.